 What’s it like working with me?
-If I do my job well, it is different for each person; everyone I see draws something differently from me and together we establish a unique field or relationship.
-I tend to work well with people of all ages; typically my caseload includes women and men from their 20s to their 70s or 80s, and every decade in between.
-Those who find working with me most helpful usually come with good access to their humor, humility, courage, and compassion -- or a desire to develop a connection to these virtues.
-It is hard to be human, but the more we can embrace the vicissitudes of our humanity, the more abundant and full our lives will become.
-And these traits are vital.
+If I do my job well, it is different for each person; everyone I see draws something differently from me and together we establish a unique relationship.
+Typically, my caseload includes women and men from their 20s to their 70s or 80s.
+Those who find working with me most helpful usually have access to their humor, humility, courage, and compassion -- or a desire to develop a connection to these virtues.

-I primarily see adult individuals although I will work with couples specifically seeking depth work.
+I primarily see adult individuals – and occasionally couples seeking depth work.
 Otherwise, I work with all kinds of people, especially clergy and clinicians – no surprise there! – plus folks from a variety of fields, including medicine, business, and law.
-Much more important than what people do for a living is what they are seeking in life.
-I am always keenly interested in what is seeking to unfold in a person’s being – in psychological language, what the Self is seeking to engineer, and in religious language, where God is leading a person.
+Much more important than what you do for a living is what you are seeking in life.

 Retirement.
-In recent years, I’ve enjoyed working with people in their 50s, 60s, and 70s as they contemplate the array of issues that surround retirement.
+I enjoy working with people in their 50s, 60s, and 70s as they contemplate the array of issues that surround this phase of life.

 "Getting established in life."
-From the earliest years of my practice, I’ve worked with young people, usually in their 20s, helping them figure out their paths through those two great challenges of life which Freud identified: love and work.
-I’ve found this work lovely.
+From the earliest years of my practice, I’ve worked with young people, helping them figure out those two great challenges of life: love and work.

 Relationships and sexuality.
-This has been one of the richest areas of my work for decades, as I’ve walked with people through all sorts of relational and sexual issues: falling in love, falling out of love, being hurt by the one you love, getting divorced, getting remarried, having affairs, being the partner of someone in an affair, intentionally entering multiple relationships (polyamory), being different or out of the sexual mainstream, finding self-acceptance, coming out (in a variety of ways), coping with the religious dimensions of (and judgments about) sexuality, and even more.
-I love the complexity of human relationships and how we express them sexually, as well as the social and religious contexts in which all this occurs.
-Inevitably, love, sex, and relating take us into the messy depths of our humanity – and into wonder and mystery, if we are patient and do our work well.
+This has been one of the richest areas of my work for decades.
+I love engaging the complexity of human relationships and how we express them sexually, as well as the social and religious contexts in which this occurs.
+Inevitably, love, sex, and relating take us into the messiness of our humanity – and into wonder and mystery.
 I find equal joy in working with LGBTQ and heterosexual folks.

 Illness, disability, death, mourning.
-The sudden death of a close friend, and later my deep involvement in AIDS ministry during the 1980s were crucial factors that drew me into psychological and pastoral work.
-The confrontation with mortality and its consequences – and the unexpected physical events we encounter as we move through life -- continue to be a key focus of my clinical work.
+The sudden death of a close friend at 26, and later my deep involvement in AIDS ministry during the 1980s, drew me into a confrontation with mortality and its consequences, and my own aging assures it an ongoing place in my practice.

-"Mentoring" of younger professionals.
-I see many clergy and mental health clinicians – my two realms of professional practice.
-Our work is sometimes deeply personal, as we explore personal growth, sometimes quite practical, as we pursue professional practicalities.
-Most of those I see are younger or less experienced and I find it gratifying to seek to guide others on paths I also have walked.
+Mentoring of younger professionals.
+I see many clergy and mental health clinicians – my two realms of professional practice – and find this work especially gratifying.
+Sometimes our work is deeply personal, as we explore personal growth; other times quite practical, as we pursue the unique challenges of each vocation.